MD2Korg/software.md2k.org/content/howto/mPerf/phone-setupS8a.md

 3) Tap *Language and input*.

-4) On the next screen, tap *Language*, then tap *Add language* to choose a new langugae for your phone.
+4) On the next screen, tap *Language*, then tap *Add language* to choose a new language for your phone.

 <img src="/img/howto/mPerf/addLangButton.png">